 After you map out your project plan, you need some way to keep track of all the moving parts.
 There are many apps available to help you with this, such as Asana, Trello, and Todoist.
 Paper is another option.

-All my projects go into Asana.
+All my projects go into Asana, which is my project management tool of choice.
 I have evergreen projects like “Blog Content,” and “Social Media.”
 I also have finite projects, such as the aforementioned free e-course.
 You can create as many projects as you want.

 Tasks are the individual action items within a project.
 In Asana, tasks can include a description, subtasks, attachments, tags, and comments.
 I include tasks for subtasks for every single thing that needs to be completed in a project to make sure that I don’t miss any steps.